Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm 2° ☀️ · London 13° ☁️
+Stockholm 1° ☀️ · London 13° ☁️

-# 2°
+# 1°
-☀️ **This afternoon, clear skies with excellent visibility, feels like -3°.
-Golden hour for ~15 mins.**
+☀️ **This afternoon, clear skies with excellent visibility, feels like -3°, sunrise at 7:41 AM.**

 **↑** 2° **↓** -2° · Tomorrow: ☁️ 2°
 Week: ▁▃▁▁▁▃█ (1° to 4°)